hyperledger/indy-hipe/text/ephemeral-challenge-protocol/README.md

 A pairwise connection proof is when the challenger is asking for proof of a pairwise connection.

+Background - Alice and Faber have prior established a pairwise connection where Faber has both a public did (`did:sov:123456abcdefg`) and a pairwise did (`did:peer:12aq4wx1e4x`) that Alice knows it by.
+Faber on the other hand has a pairwise did (`did:peer:1234561aruvnwiru`) it knows Alice by.

 The challenge field in the challenge message takes the following form.

 ```